-Preponderance of the evidence means the superior weight of evidence upon the issues involved, which, while not enough to free the mind whole from reasonable doubt, is yet sufficient to incline a reasonable and impartial mind to one side of the issue rather than the other.
+Preponderance of the evidence means the superior weight of evidence upon the issues involved, which, while not enough to free the mind wholly from reasonable doubt, is yet sufficient to incline a reasonable and impartial mind to one side of the issue rather than the other.

-Preponderance of the evidence is an evidentiary standard used in most civil cases.
+The preponderance of the evidence is an evidentiary standard used in most civil cases.
 It’s a far less stringent standard than that used in criminal cases, which is beyond a reasonable doubt.

 Georgia code specifically defines what this term means, and it’s usually explicitly explained to the jury during the trial process.
 It’s commonly referred to as the “greater weight of the evidence.”
 Some attorneys will describe it as convincing the jury “beyond 50%”.